 Ceiling fan lights and railroad lanterns illuminate the room.
 From craft gallery to home-made treats, take your time to absorb the ambiance.
 While absorbing, just relax.
 Slow your thoughts and become a citizen of the south for just a while.
 Savor the vivid colors and the scents of this place.

-Turning in the other direction…anyone needing a hat?
-Shelves are overflowing with hats, both old and new, along with do-rags and sun bonnets.
+Turn in the other direction…is there anyone who needs a hat?
+Shelves are overflowing with hats, both old and new, along with do-rags and sunbonnets.

-Then I discovered this vintage riding hat in burgundy velvet.
-Gently aged through the years and ready for purchase along with a colorful variety of bandanas.
+Then I discovered a vintage riding hat in burgundy velvet, which has been gently aged through the years.
+Now, the vintage hat is ready for purchase along with a selection of scarves and some summer straw hats.

 These hats were within arm’s reach of my dining seat in the restaurant/ordering area.
-While waiting for food delivery after ordering at the counter, I entertained myself with the study of hats, hats, hats.
+While waiting for food delivery after ordering at the counter, it is easy to be entertained with the study of hats, hats, hats.

 The main dining area, or possibly known as the places to sit near tables when you eat inside, has a half dozen tables of various sizes and shapes.
-It’s a feast for your eyes with mostly vintage items and antiques, but also a feast for the ears.
+It’s a feast for your belly but also for your eyes with mostly vintage items and antiques, and a feast for the ears.
 While I was there, the soft blues of yesteryear were playing gently in the background.
 Just enough volume to enjoy and just enough blues to set the mood.
 Somehow, it fits.

-My lunch arrives at the table.
+The server delivered my lunch to the table.
 The grilled chicken sandwich for $6 with a side order of home-style fries for $2 – and it was delicious.
 Food delivery was quick even during this busy lunch hour.
-The fries were crisp and hot.
+The potato fries were crisp and hot, and lightly seasoned.
 The sandwich, with grape tomatoes on top, was a hearty lunch-sized portion.
-Canned soft drinks with a big glass of ice-only $1 more for a meal at $9 total.
+Canned soft drinks with a large glass of ice rounded out the meal.
+(Editor’s note – 2017 prices)